serverless/blog/posts/2018-07-25-google-cloud-functions-generally-available-what-means-serverless.md

 Google is one of the big four public cloud providers, and while [they currently lag behind in cloud market share](https://www.forbes.com/sites/bobevans1/2018/02/05/why-microsoft-is-ruling-the-cloud-ibm-is-matching-amazon-and-google-is-15-billion-behind/#763f46e41dc1), they have some amazing technology and the potential to grow significantly.

-For Google and their Cloud Platform, valuable technology has never been the challenge.
-They’ve innovated technologies like Kubernetes, TensorFlow, and BigTable.
+For Google and their Cloud Platform, valuable technology has never been the challenge; they’ve innovated technologies like Kubernetes, TensorFlow, and BigTable.
 Their challenge, and often the challenge in offering a compelling cloud platform in general, is presenting developers with a unified platform of compelling and easy-to-adopt services.

 Google Cloud Functions is a good step in that direction.
 Working with functions is something that is intuitive for developers, and offers a great onboarding story for to the wider Google Cloud community.

 Want to take advantage of Google’s machine learning or networking services?
 Just write a function that taps into those services.

 <img src="https://s3-us-west-2.amazonaws.com/assets.blog.serverless.com/gcf/gcf-serverless.svg">